 Binding Early Decision programs will continue to grow as colleges seek to meet their enrollment and net revenue goals.
-Since NACAC was forced by the Department of Justice to remove from its Code of Ethics any prohibition of Early Decision incentives, colleges are now promoting ED through all sorts of special incentives.
-One institution in New England advertised that admitted ED students would be eligible to take four on-line classes for free during the spring and summer semesters– getting a jump start on their degree.
+Since NACAC was forced by the Department of Justice to remove any prohibition of Early Decision incentives from its Code of Ethics, colleges are now promoting ED through all sorts of special incentives.
+One institution in New England advertised that admitted ED students would be eligible to take four online classes for free during the spring and summer semesters– getting a jump start on their degree.
 We will likely see more of this in the coming years.
-But increasing ED to efficiently meet enrollment goals will make regular decision much more selective with fewer places in the class available.
-And again, per Newton’s third law of motion that for every action there is an equal or opposite reaction, the flip side of this trend is that low-income students, lacking access to sophisticated college counseling and historically under-represented in early applicant pools, will have a more difficult time gaining admission and sufficient financial aid in the regular pool.
+However, increasing ED to efficiently meet enrollment goals will make regular decisions much more selective, with fewer places in the class available.
+And again, per Newton’s third law of motion for every action, there is an equal or opposite reaction; the flip side of this trend is that low-income students, lacking access to sophisticated college counseling and historically under-represented in early applicant pools, will have a more difficult time gaining admission and sufficient financial aid in the regular pool.